wanguicheche/PLP_Python_Week-8-Python_Frameworks-Assignment/README.md

 - Messy/absent dates → handled via `errors='coerce'`.
 - Many nulls in some columns → dropped where necessary; filled journals with "Unknown".
 - Streamlit was not running -> Finally managed to get it started on GitBash then copied the network url to Microsoft Edge browser to view it.
+- Uploading the metadata.csv file to the repo was unattainable -> Had to upload a smaller csv file of 10k enteries.

 ## What I learned
 - Practical pandas cleaning steps (dates, nulls, new features).